uber/orbit/README.md

 # Orbit: A Python Package for Bayesian Forecasting

 Orbit is a Python package for Bayesian time series forecasting and inference.
-It provides a familiar and intuitive initialize-fit-predict interface for time series tasks, while utilizing probabilistic programing languages under the hood.
+It provides a familiar and intuitive initialize-fit-predict interface for time series tasks, while utilizing probabilistic programming languages under the hood.

 Currently, it supports concrete implementations for the following
 models: